Jason Kingsley is on a quest

 “It’s been a lifetime spent having fun, making interesting games and dealing with changes of technology.” says Kingsley.
 “Occasionally I talk to people and they’ve said, ‘Oh, how do you deal with change?’ but the computer games industry is always changing.
 It has never not changed.”
 Kingsley describes years of looking at competing products and engaging in a technology-fuelled endurance match, trying to leapfrog or better whatever else is on the market.

 “It feels like being the last gladiator in the arena, It’s like, ‘Oh, I survived.
 Everybody else is dead.
-And there’s lots of blood on this on the sand.’”
+And there’s lots of blood on the sand.’”

 “We navigated it, and we‘re still here.”